No Win No Fee Solicitors

 A situation where you may be partially responsible is referred to as split liability or contributory negligence.
 While the vast majority of personal injury claims where one person is negligent are settled out of court, alleged split liability claims have a higher likelihood of going to court for a judge to make a ruling.
 Your solicitor can advise and support you if this happens.

-The most common types of compensation are claims related to:
+Some common types of compensation are claims related to:

 - Road traffic accidents (including car, motorcycle, and bicycle claims)